wellmoonloft/xiumusic/README.md

 **Xiu** is [a music anchor](https://www.douyu.com/7884070) that I often watch recently.
 There is a word Xiu in her name, so she is called **XiuMusic**.

-Recently, a lot of things have been set up on the NAS.
-Among them, the music server uses Navidrome, and the client has chosen a lot, but only [Sonixd](https://github.com/jeffvli/sonixd) feels good, but there is no mobile terminal, and There is a problem of the century, does not support lyrics ([issues](https://github.com/jeffvli/sonixd/issues/332) the author said that there is a big plan to leap to v1.0 and solve the problem of lyrics, and Some current repos support it, but I tried several times without success)

-So I need an APP like this:

-1. Support lyrics

-2. Support fuzzy search (simplified and traditional, this is a big problem, for example, if you search for 周杰伦 and 周杰倫)

-3. Concise

-4. Unified style of desktop and mobile UI

-With these four requirements, I decided to make an APP for myself

-This is developed and debugged on the server environment of [Navidrome](https://www.navidrome.org/) based on the interface of [Subsonic API](http://www.subsonic.org/pages/api.jsp) , so in theory it supports Subsonic, Navidrome and Airsonic.
+This is developed and debugged on the server environment of [Navidrome](https://www.navidrome.org/) based on the interface of [Subsonic API](http://www.subsonic.org/pages/api.jsp) , so all Subsonic api servers are supported.
+In the process, I got help from many people in the [Navidrome discord group](https://discord.gg/xh7j7yF), thank them.

 **Notice! ! !** The lyrics are saved in the sqlite at document.
 Currently, there is no export function.